ingrammicro/concerto/README.md

 SSH_PROFILE_ID:     5aabb7521de0240abb00000d
 ```

-You can request for status and see how server is transitioning along service statuses (booting, bootstrapping, operational).
+You can retrieve the current status of the server and see how it transitions along different statuses (booting, bootstrapping, operational).
 Then, after a brief amount of time the final status is reached:

 ```bash
 $ concerto cloud servers show --id 5af9acedea7a1a000d000012